 Across most cultures, the institution of marriage is viewed as essential, and its sanctity is highly prioritized.
 Marriage marks the beginning of a family and binds communities.
 Thus, each society has developed a wide array of wedding traditions to make the sacrament even more special.

-Although many Cubans are Catholic, religious weddings are prohibited by the State due to communist rule.
-Therefore, most Cuban wedding traditions take place in a wedding reception.
-Below is a list of eight interesting Cuban wedding traditions, along with corresponding explanations of their cultural background.
+Below is a list of 17 memorable Cuban wedding traditions, along with corresponding explanations of their cultural background.

 Memorable Cuban Wedding Traditions

-The night before the wedding, the bride and groom will participate in a symbolic ritual where they sleep together under a white sheet or shroud.
-This represents the couple’s commitment to each other and their future union.
+The night before the wedding, the bride and groom participate in a symbolic ritual where they sleep together under a white sheet or shroud.
+Beyond representing their commitment, this ritual emphasizes their transition from single lives to a unified bond in matrimony.

 It is common across many cultures for the bride to wear a white dress or gown at their wedding.
 While this remains true in Cuban wedding traditions, a bride can only wear a white dress if she is a virgin.
 This is because a Cuban bride is often expected to be “pure.”